 - A. The district shall have an alternative learning environment (ALE) which shall be part of an intervention program designed to provide guidance, counseling, and academic support to students who are experiencing emotional, social, or academic problems. - B. The superintendent or his/her designee shall appoint an Alternative Education Placement Team which shall have the responsibility of determining student placement in the ALE.
-The team should consist of at least a school counselor, the ALE director or principal, the building principal or assistant principal, a parent or legal guardian, LEA special education/504 representative if applicable, and a regular classroom teacher.
+The team should consist of at least a school counselor, the

+ALE director or principal, the building principal or assistant principal, a parent or legal guardian, LEA special education/504 representative if applicable, and a regular classroom teacher.

 - C. Students who are placed in the ALE shall generally exhibit at least two of the following characteristics:

-- 1. Disruptive behavior
+- 1. Ongoing, persistent lack of attaining proficiency levels in literacy and mathematics;

-- 2. Drop out from school
+- 2. Abuse: physical, mental, or sexual;

+- 3. Frequent relocation of residency;

+- 4. Homelessness;

+- 5. Inadequate emotional support;

+- 6. Mental/physical health problems;

+- 7. Pregnancy;

+- 8. Being a single parent;

-- 3. Personal or family problems or situations
+- 9. Personal or family problems or situations;

-- 4. Recurring absenteeism
+- 10. Recurring absenteeism;

+- 11. Dropping out from school;

-- 5. Transition to or from residential programs
+- 12. Disruptive behavior; or

-- 6. Transition to or from incarceration
+- 13. Transition to or from residential programs;